AhmadYousif89/healthy-bites/README.md

-# Frontend Mentor - Recipe finder website solution
+# Recipe finder website solution

 This is a solution to the Recipe finder website challenge on Frontend Mentor.
 It implements a simple, performant recipe browsing experience with search and time-based filters.